-The Belmar Seaport Village Redevelopment Area has been divided into 19 Redevelopment Parcels, as shown on the Belmar Seaport Village Concept Plan.
-Of the 19 parcels, Parcel 1 is the Seaport Plaza, leaving 18 redevelopment parcels for the permitted uses listed in Section 4.0 above.
+The Belmar Seaport Village Redevelopment Area has had been divided into 19 Redevelopment Parcels, as shown on the Belmar Seaport Village Concept Plan.
+Of the 19 parcels, Parcel 1 is was the Seaport Plaza, leaving 18 redevelopment parcels for the permitted uses listed in Section 4.0 above.
 Redevelopment Parcels were identified based on logical combinations of lots within a block that would enable ideal redevelopment scenarios (mixed use buildings, etc.).
+However, the Belmar Redevelopment Advisory Committee's Report of January of 2015 recommended that the use of redevelopment parcels be discontinued, as redevelopment projects are now being implemented on smaller properties by local redevelopers rather than one large redeveloper implementing the entire redevelopment plan.
 Redevelopment of complete Parcels as listed below is strongly encouraged, but not mandatory.
-Portions of Redevelopment Parcels that are improved with permanent redevelopment projects conforming to the permitted uses and development requirements of this Plan shall be designed, where possible, to consider potential future expansion or connections with subsequent redevelopment of other lots within the Redevelopment Parcel.
-However each redevelopment proposal for other portions of the Redevelopment Parcel will be evaluated separately by the Borough on its own merits.
+Portions of Redevelopment Parcels that are improved with permanent redevelopment pProjects conforming to the permitted uses and development requirements of this Plan shall be designed, where possible, to consider potential future expansion or connections with subsequent redevelopment of other lots within the Redevelopment Parcel will be evaluated separately by the Borough on its own merits.